Location

 PLEASE NOTE: To prepare for the scheduled concert the Dream House installation will be closed on Saturday, June 13, and will close early at 6 PM on Friday, June 12.

-In celebration of Pandit Pran Nath's extraordinary life and work, MELA Foundation presents a memorial tribute concert of the Master's pre-recorded tapes of Evening Ragas on Saturday, June 13, 2026, in the MELA Dream House, 275 Church Street, New York.
+In celebration of Pandit Pran Nath's extraordinary life and work, MELA Foundation presents a memorial tribute concert of the Master's pre-recorded tapes of Evening and Night Ragas on Saturday, June 13, 2026, in the MELA Dream House, 275 Church Street, New York.
 This memorial tribute continues MELA Foundation’s long-standing tradition of honoring Pandit Pran Nath’s legacy through extended listening sessions of his raga performances in the Dream House light environment.

 Experiencing these specially curated recordings of the master vocalist invites listeners into an extensive deep listening of long-form improvisations, attuning to the subtle intonation, expansive alap development, and meditative power of the ragas.
-The concert is curated by La Monte Young and Jung Hee Choi, who will present commentary on the music during the event.
+The concert is curated by La Monte Young and Jung Hee Choi; Choi will present commentary on the music during the event.
 The program will unfold over several hours within the Dream House light environment, and audience members are welcome to enter, remain, and depart quietly at any time during the concert.

 Pandit Pran Nath, who passed away on June 13, 1996, virtually introduced the vocal tradition of North Indian classical music to the West in 1970.
 His 1971 morning performance at Town Hall, New York City, was the first concert of morning ragas to be presented in the U.S. Subsequently, he introduced and elaborated to Western audiences the concept of performing ragas at the proper time of day by scheduling entire series of concerts at special hours.
 Pran Nath's majestic expositions of the slow alap sections of ragas combined with his emphasis on perfect intonation and the clear evocation of mood had a profound impact on Western contemporary composers and performers.
 Many students and professional musicians came to him in America to learn about the vast system of raga and to improve their musicianship.
 In 1972, Pran Nath established his own school in New York City under the direction of his disciples La Monte Young and Marian Zazeela, the Kirana Center for Indian Classical Music, which continues today through their senior disciple, Jung Hee Choi.
 In addition to Young and Zazeela, minimalist music composer Terry Riley became one of Pran Nath’s first American disciples.
 Fourth-world trumpeter Jon Hassell, jazz all-stars Don Cherry and Lee Konitz, composers Jon Gibson, Yoshimasa Wada, Rhys Chatham, Michael Harrison and Allaudin Mathieu, Sufi Pir Shabda Kahn, mathematician and composer Christer Hennix, concept artist and violinist Henry Flynt, dancer Simone Forti, and many others took the opportunity to study with the master.
 Over the years Pandit Pran Nath performed hundreds of concerts in the West, scores of them in New York City, and in Fall 1993 he inaugurated the MELA Foundation Dream House with three Raga Cycle concerts.
 He continued to perform here annually during his remaining years and on May 12 and 17, 1996, his two concerts of Afternoon and Evening Ragas in the Dream House were his last public performances.